 Sacha Lodge has something for everyone.
 A favorite activity includes paddling dugout canoes along black water creeks and lakes past luxuriant lianas, bromeliads, and enormous palms.
 Swimming and piranha fishing are also popular (the piranha here are harmless, really!).
 And for the adventurous there are night walks and canoe trips in search of caiman and other nocturnal creatures.

 Sacha Lodge also offers three very unique sites to visitors.
 The first is a 130-foot observation tower that gives visitors a chance to get above the rainforest canopy for incredible views of the area.
-This is also a great place to observe toucans and macaws and with luck spot noisy howler monkeys or a three-toed sloth.
+This is also a great place to observe toucans and other tropical birds and with luck spot noisy howler monkeys or a three-toed sloth.
 The second site is the butterfly house where over 40 local butterfly species are bred.
 Visitors can see the process of breeding and raising these colorful insects and wander through the "flying room."
-Finally, there's the Yasuní Macaw Lick.
+Finally, there's the Yasuní Parrot Lick.
 Just a short distance from Sacha Lodge is Ecuador's most famous macaw lick, where visitors can observe dozens of the magnificently colored birds feeding on the clay's salt.

 Complete your Amazon tour with a flight back to Quito.
 Two hours north of Quito lies one of Ecuador's finest haciendas.
 Nestled in the Otavalo Valley in the shadow of Imbabura Volcano, the 200 year-old Hacienda Pinsaqui was a favorite haunt of the revolutionary General Simon Bolívar.
 The thick whitewashed walls seem to whisper stories of a by-gone era.
 From the hacienda, go mountain biking in the countryside, visit the white city of Ibarra and the leather shops of Cotacachi, or take horses around Cuicocha Lake.
 Pinsaqui, with its gardens and old textile shops, is yours to explore.